AllanJeremy/something-interesting/README.md

 1. The database should be able to handle 2M users (100K concurrent)
 2. Reads are more frequent than writes - we make additional queries when adding new friends to cache the number of friends/pending friend requests a user has
-3. The developer is okay with having the local database cleared out by tests (at least until we setup a different database for testing)
-4. The production database is not the same as the development database
+3. The production database is not the same as the development database
+   - We run integration tests against the database in the local app run
+   - While the tests don't completely erase the database, they do add and remove fake data into the database which might lead to collisions if those records happened to exist in a production environment
-5. The project is not migrating from cloudflare workers
+4. The project is not migrating from cloudflare workers
    - Our tests are built to work with cloudflare workers and would need the initialization to change if we switched service providers
-6. Deleting friends is irreversible.
+5. Deleting friends is irreversible.
 To become friends again you have to send a new request, and previous deleted requests are not stored.

 I probably missed something here, but these come top of mind.